OSHAYE/curriculum2016/year1/units/unit13/projects/project2/README.md

 * This project is HARD!
 Remind the students of this frequently.
 * Have a pizza party when this project is over....They, and you, deserve it

 This project includes detailed guided docs that could be useful for anyone leading this project.
 These docs can be found in the [Solution Code](https://github.com/ScriptEdcurriculum/solutions2016/tree/master/year1/unit13/project2) files.
-If you want a more scaffolled  [Popcode Starter Code](https://popcode.org/?gist=0cd101af6c5e408c757f53c027ce75bb) and  [Popcode Solution Code](https://popcode.org/?gist=4c8e276cfa58f09585ecfcce56ba9f2f).
+If you want a more or less scaffolling your can delete the function templates or code comments.